 OPKO Health (OPK) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the holding company with investments in pharmaceutical and diagnostics companies had gained 34.82% in the past month.
-In that same time, the Medical sector lost 0.66%, while the S&P 500 gained 2.55%.
+Coming into today, shares of the holding company with investments in pharmaceutical and diagnostics companies had gained 39.09% in the past month.
+In that same time, the Medical sector gained 0.51%, while the S&P 500 gained 4.32%.

-Investors will be hoping for strength from OPK as it approaches its next earnings release, which is expected to be October 29, 2020.
-On that day, OPK is projected to report earnings of $0.04 per share, which would represent year-over-year growth of 136.36%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $371.87 million, up 62.53% from the year-ago period.
+Wall Street will be looking for positivity from OPK as it approaches its next earnings report date.
+This is expected to be October 29, 2020.
+The company is expected to report EPS of $0.04, up 136.36% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $375.30 million, up 64.03% from the prior-year quarter.

 It is also important to note the recent changes to analyst estimates for OPK.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-OPK is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+OPK is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that OPK has a Forward P/E ratio of 126.6 right now.
-For comparison, its industry has an average Forward P/E of 59.03, which means OPK is trading at a premium to the group.
+Investors should also note OPK's current valuation metrics, including its Forward P/E ratio of 128.1.
+This valuation marks a premium compared to its industry's average Forward P/E of 62.84.

-Also, we should mention that OPK has a PEG ratio of 10.55.
+We can also see that OPK currently has a PEG ratio of 10.68.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Medical - Instruments industry currently had an average PEG ratio of 3.94 as of yesterday's close.
+The Medical - Instruments was holding an average PEG ratio of 4.01 at yesterday's closing price.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report